Tenfold Topology of Crystals: Unified classification of crystalline topological insulators and superconductors: Acknowledgments

 \section{Acknowledgments}

 We are grateful for illuminating discussions with \'{A}.~Nagy, N.~Okuma, K.~Shiozaki, R.~Thorngren, E.~Berg, D.~Clausen, and T.~Schlank.
-E.~C.~acknowledges support from CRC 183 of the Deutsche Forschungsgemeinschaft.
+E.~C.~acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project grant 277101999 – within the CRC network TRR 183.
 S.~C.~was supported by the Adams Fellowship Program of the Israel Academy of Sciences and Humanities.